knpuniversity/oauth/knpu/intro.rst

 Serious OAuth in 8 Steps
 ========================

-Hey guys!
+Hey guys and gals!
 In this tutorial, we're going to get serious with OAuth by building an app with some complex and real-life features, like Facebook authentication, dealing with refresh tokens and more.
 We'll need about 8 steps to turn a barebones starting app into a complex, OAuth machine: